Sit on me, said the rock, and I’ll speak

 It’s the future and archeology is an extreme sport.
 Landmines, landslides, earthquakes, garbage ossuaries, shopping mall dolmens, bellicose survivalists, sewage geysers, wet-wipe formations and mutant wombats are just a few of the obstacles facing competitors.
 The rules are simple: players—all sponsored and PhD’d—are each assigned a patch of troubled earth to carry out their competitive fieldwork.
 Points are awarded for methods in excavation; the type and variety of objects unearthed; the ability of the player to reconstruct a compelling story from the pieces.
 It’s a gruelling, painstaking and perilous game.
 There are casualties.
 Bodies cave in, minds sink into madness.
 All those who watch know what the players must feel: the past is a reluctant, unreliable and irascible beast of the present.

-What structures do we build from the ruins at our disposal?
+What structures are we building from the ruins at our disposal?
 Sometimes they are more artifice than edifice.
 Sometimes they seem completely determined by others.
 Things always go wrong, breakdown, need to be fixed, can’t be fixed.
 Inside it can be damp and cold, messy and loud, hot and sticky.
 Surfaces are uneven, it’s crowded, there’s nowhere to sleep, the toilet doesn’t flush, someone keeps using your toothbrush.
 The poor—out in the open in more ways than one—are forced to build with an inventiveness born of necessity, and are always being shoved along to elsewhere.
 The well-off pay others to build, clean and protect their structures, but no matter how high or spotless or spacious or secure or light-filled these places become they are never immune to ruination.
 If the debris of the past reminds us of anything it is that it all begins on the ground, with a single brick or stone or slab, and will someday return there.
+As the weather makes clear, this can take less than a day.

 Using the past as a material for the present requires speculation and speculation requires time—the greatest and rarest of commodities.
 Time allows us to conceive of what we once were in order to know who we are (a task fraught with error and delusion).
-There are many things that ask us for our time—sleep, jobs, family, friends, emails, bills, dirty dishes, toenails etc—but something odd happens when we allocate time to unneeded things.
+There are many things that ask us for our time—sleep, jobs, family, friends, emails, bills, dirty dishes, toenails—but something odd happens when we allocate time to unneeded things.
 When we concentrate on objects that have been disposed of or forgotten—objects that in themselves hold a more complex or confusing kind of temporality—we enter into a different time.
-This time is fat, unsteady, unproductive, full of potential.
+The fabric changes.
+This time can be fat, unsteady, unproductive, full of potential.
 Children—archeologists of their own pockets–excel at this kind of time.
-Occasionally, artists manage to build this kind of time into their work.
+Occasionally, artists manage to build it into their work.

 Who hasn’t willed an object to life in one way or another?
 Hasn’t mourned a broken inanimate thing as if it had just died?
-Hasn’t wished a rock would speak?
-(1) Recently, a 250-year-old pretzel was found along the banks of the Danube river in the German city of Regensburg.
+Hasn’t sat on a rock and wished it would speak?
+Recently, a 250-year-old pretzel was found along the banks of the Danube river in the German city of Regensburg.
 The pretzel (now a black, nondescript lump) survived because it was originally burnt in the baking process.
-A scrap can, at any moment, transform into a relic; become an object of virtu.
+A scrap can, at any moment, transform into a relic; become a talkative object of virtu.
 This isn’t a Duchampian trick (turning non-art into art) but more of an awakening.
 Not unlike magic, an object suddenly begins to tell a story in reverse.

-Something odd.
+Something odd, though.
 Along with the written warnings in multiple languages, emojis and conventional keep out signs, a graphic outline of Edvard Munch’s Der Schrei der Natur (The Scream of Nature) was included in the proposal, to be engraved into the granite.
-Munch, who sensed “a scream passing through nature” and painted it, could not have foreseen this tormented figure, with his bean-like head and warped body, standing watch over America’s radioactive debris.
-There is something both unlikely and tragically prophetic about him being employed for such a task.
-Despite their best intentions, he is surely more of a prisoner than a guard?
-His future is grim; imprisoned by a catastrophic scenario.
+Munch, who sensed “a scream passing through nature” and painted it, could not have foreseen this tormented figure, with a bean-like head and warped body, standing watch over America’s radioactive debris.
+There is something both unlikely and tragically prophetic about this figure being employed for such a task.
+Despite their best intentions, it is surely more of a prisoner than a guard?
+Its future is grim; imprisoned by a catastrophic scenario.
+But then again, what other fate is there for an embodied scream?

 Walter Benjamin’s reading of Paul Klee’s peculiar Angelus Novus (1920) as the angel of history comes to mind.
 Facing the past, Benjamin imagined the angel being blown forward by a storm into the future: “Where we perceive a chain of events, he sees one single catastrophe which keeps piling wreckage upon wreckage and hurls it before his feet.”
 Are Munch’s and Benjamin’s figures not somehow united by the WIPP project?
-One blown backwards into the future by a storm, not knowing where it’s going, bumps into the other, who, fixed in place, is unable to do anything but let out a silent scream.
+One blown backwards into the future by a storm, not knowing where it’s going, bumps into the other, who, fixed in place, is unable to do anything but let out a silent howl.
 And what would the angel say, before being swept along by the winds of progress?
-“Good luck…” or “Excuse me…” or “How’d you get here?”
+There would be no time for a detailed critique of capitalism.
+More like: “Good luck…” or “Excuse me…” or “Do you have any water?”